 - Cavicide and Cavicide Wipes

-Instructions for Disinfecting in healthcare environments:
+Instructions for disinfecting in healthcare environments:

-Lightly wet the fabric surface and allow it to dry (do not saturate the fabric).
-If repeated applications are anticipated, rinse with clear water to prevent the build-up of chemical residue on the fabric.
+Lightly wet the fabric surface and allow it to dry—do not saturate the fabric.
+If repeated applications are anticipated, rinse with clear water to prevent the buildup of chemical residue on the fabric.

-Polyurethane Upholstery
+How to Clean Polyurethane Upholstery

 For general maintenance of polyurethane fabrics, regularly vacuum surfaces to remove all dust and loose particles, clean any soil or stain areas, and disinfect.